Vessel Delivery & Handover Services

 Important Scope Notice

-SVC Marine provides practical vessel delivery coordination, handover support, owner’s representative attendance, technical follow-up and post-delivery repair coordination.
+SVC Marine provides practical vessel delivery attendance, handover follow-up, owner’s representative attendance, technical follow-up and post-delivery repair planning.
 We do not replace the buyer’s lawyers, bank, insurer, class society, flag administration, ship manager or compliance adviser.

 Final legal ownership transfer, mortgage release, banking approval, sanctions screening, insurance acceptance, flag registration, class acceptance and delivery document validity remain subject to the relevant professional advisers, authorities and contractual parties.